Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 **How to continue:**
 - Press **Ctrl+.** to resume if everything looks correct
+- Counter will continue from current value
+- Catching a fish will reset the counter back to 0
 - Or press **Ctrl+Alt+M** to emergency stop and investigate further

 ### Video recording not working